 With 15+ spaces * 3 days * $10/daily, that's about $450 in free coworking!

-You also get to attend all our member meetups.
+You also get to attend all our official meetups.
 We organize ~50 meetups per year all over the world to get people together.
 They're a fun way to get to know other nomads in a place when you arrive.

 Hi everyone, if you have a U.S. tax question or would like some U.S. tax insight on your business/structure, ask away!
 I have been preparing tax returns for US citizens abroad since 2012.
 I can answer any question in US tax with an international flavor.